The Univalence Principle: Conclusion

 \chapter{Conclusion}

+In \cref{sec:struc-folds}, we described the univalence principle as stating that ``equivalent mathematical structures are indistinguishable.''
+In the course of this work, we have made this statement precise in \cref{thm:hsip2}.
+Specifically, we have given a precise notion of ``mathematical structure'', through our notion of signature in \cref{def:abstract_signature} and (univalent) structure in \cref{def:functorial-structure}, and of ``equivalence'', through our notion of equivalence of structure in~\cref{def:vss}.
+The notion of ``indistinguishability'' is given by the mathematical foundation we are working in, specifically, by the type of identifications.
+Our main theorem identifies any two equivalent structures.

+The key to this result is the notion of \emph{univalent} structure.
 Using a relativized form of the \emph{identity of indiscernibles}, we defined a general notion of indiscernibility of objects in a categorical structure, yielding a notion of univalence for such structures.
 These notions depend only on the shape of the structures as specified by the signature, not on any axioms they satisfy.
-We then showed a Structure Identity Principle for univalent structures that specializes to known results for first-order logic and univalent 1-categories, as well as many other important examples.
+We then showed, in \cref{thm:hsip2}, a univalence principle for univalent structures that specializes to known results for first-order logic and univalent 1-categories, as well as many other important examples.

 Regarding the setting we have chosen for our work, it seems impossible to define a fully coherent notion of signature without 2LTT.
-A sufficiently-coherent ``wild'' notion might suffice for our particular results, but further development of the theory may require the fully coherent version.
-In addition, 2LTT is necessary for treating FOLDS-signatures of arbitrary height (cf.\ \cref{sec:folds-signatures-two}).
+A sufficiently-coherent ``wild'' notion (in the sense of~\cite{CapriottiKraus:csst}) might suffice for our particular results, but further development of the theory may require the fully coherent version.
+In addition, 2LTT seems to be necessary for treating diagram signatures of arbitrary height (cf.\ \cref{sec:folds-signatures-two}).